Teens and Young Adults, ages 14-21

-Shutaf’s Teen Young Leadership Program offers activities for teens year-round as well as during Camp Shutaf’s Passover and Summer Day Camps.
-During camps, a group of participants work as junior counselors and specialist assistants, part of a mentored and paid work experience.
-A 3-day overnight camp is also available to Young Leadership participants during Passover camp.
+Shutaf’s Teen Young Leadership Programoffers activities for teens year-round as well as during Camp Shutaf Passover and Summer Day Camps.
+At our camps, a group of participants work as junior counselors and specialist assistants, part of a mentored and paid work experience.
+A 3-day overnight camp is also available to Young Leadership participants during Passover Camp.

 Evening Activities, 3x weekly

 - Community Dinners: Planned and prepared by Shutaf participants, this evening’s activities focus on meal planning, healthy food preparation, and social skills around the dinner table.

 - Vocational Readiness: A Junior Counselor training course prepares teens for paid employment at Camp Shutaf.Teens learn a range of vocational skills while working with camper groups and as specialists’ assistants, including: self-empowerment, group building, problem-solving and behavior management.